pri-k/docs-mysql/index.html.md

 This is documentation for the MySQL service for Pivotal CF.

+### Release Notes

+Find release notes at [Pivotal CF Release Notes](/pivotalcf/pcf-release-notes/).

-### Install via Pivotal Operations Manager
+### Deploy via Pivotal Operations Manager

-To install MySQL for Pivotal CF, follow the procedure for installing Pivotal Ops Manager tiles:

 1. Download the product file from [Pivotal Network](https://network.gopivotal.com/products/p-mysql).
 1. Upload the product file to your Ops Manager installation.
 1. Click **Add** next to the uploaded product description in the Available Products view to add this product to your staging area.
 1. Click the newly added tile to review any configurable options.
-1. Click **Apply Changes** to install the service.
+1. Click **Apply Changes** to deploy the service.

 This product requires Pivotal CF version 1.2 or greater.

+### Configuring Lifecycle Errands

+Two lifecycle errands are run by default: the **broker registrar** and the **smoke test**.
+The broker registrar errand registers the broker with the Cloud Controller and makes the configured plan public.
+The smoke test errand runs basic tests to validate that Elastic Runtime applications can successfully create, bind, use, and unbind MySQL service instances.
+Both errands can be turned on or off under **Lifecycle Errands** on the **Settings** tab.

 ### Provisioning and Binding via Cloud Foundry